mackuba/cointools/README.md

 ```

 The result object contains the requested price and (for historical prices) the actual timestamp of the found price, which might slightly differ from the timestamp passed in the argument (the earlier the date, the less precise the result).

+At the moment there don't seem to be any official rate limits for the API.

 ## Credits & contributing